 - Review story innovations and how students have created their own stories by changing characters, setting, and specific vocabulary words.

-- Ask the students to use the interactive Venn Diagram to compare and contrast their story to the original text, focusing on the differences and similarities between the characters, setting, and vocabulary words.
+- Ask the students to use the online Venn Diagram or the Venn Diagram mobile app to compare and contrast their story to the original text, focusing on the differences and similarities between the characters, setting, and vocabulary words.

 - Once students have completed their Venn Diagrams, they should print the final work and share it with a partner.